The Executive Who Couldn't Stop Working Late

 Introduction to the Perry Approach

-This is where the Perry Approach to the Evaporating Cloud Method enters.
-Not another framework for forcing yourself to change.
+The Perry Approach to the Evaporating Cloud is not another framework for forcing yourself to change.
 Not another system for "overcoming resistance."
-Instead, a methodology for discovering why the conflict exists—and transcending it entirely.
+Instead, it is a methodology for discovering why the conflict exists — and transcending it entirely.

 The Perry Approach isn't therapy.
 It's not coaching as you know it.
 It's certainly not another time management system.
 It's a systematic method for transforming internal conflicts into breakthrough insights — a journey from "I'm stuck" to "Of course — why didn't I see that before?"